project-leek/project-leek/docs/Build.md

 * NFC-Reader

 ## 1. Setting up the Raspberry PI
 Since the Raspberry is ideally hidden in a fancy box, it is recommended to install the Raspberry Pi OS Lite.
-This saves resources, as no graphical user interface needs to be rendered if no monitor is connected most of the time anyway.
+This saves resources, as no graphical user interface needs to be rendered if no monitor is connected to it most of the time anyway.

 ### 1.1 Making the SD card bootable
 * Download the Raspberry Pi Imager https://www.raspberrypi.org/software/